granule-project/granule-project.github.io/splv23.md

 You have a few options:

 * __Local install__:  The latest release is [v0.9.4.0](https://github.com/granule-project/granule/releases).
 There are binaries for Mac OSX (arm64) and Linux, and you will also need to [install Z3](https://github.com/Z3Prover/z3).
-[However, you may need to build yourself if your platform isn't provide](https://github.com/granule-project/granule/blob/main/README.md#installation).
+[However, you may need to build yourself if your platform isn't provided for](https://github.com/granule-project/granule/blob/main/README.md#installation).

 * __Docker__: Official Docker image of v0.9.4.0.
 The following command puts you into `grepl` with the local directory mounted as `/host`